dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   If there has not been a material change in circumstances and a new Statement of Advice is not required, further advice will be in the form of a Record of Advice.
 We will keep the Record of Advice on file for seven (7) years, during which time you may request a copy from your financial adviser.

-  We are not required to provide you with a Statement of Advice or a Record of Advice where the advice relates to certain basic deposit productsor other approved financial products.
+  We are not required to provide you with a Statement of Advice or a Record of Advice where the advice relates to certain basic deposit products or other approved financial products.

   As our ongoing advice will refer to previous documentation, you should keep all Statements of Advice provided to you.